Click here to access the PDF.

 V. Outcome Management

-Employees, suppliers, or other stakeholders who notice any deviations to this Policy’s guidelines may report the fact to the Ethics Channel, through the channels below, anonymously or not.
+Employees, suppliers or other stakeholders who become aware of any non-compliance with the guidelines of this Policy may report it to the Ethics Channel, either anonymously or not, at:

 - Management and Employees:

 - Comply and ensure compliance with this Policy and, when necessary, consult the Risk, Compliance and Prevention Board on situations conflicting with the guidelines described therein.

 - Disseminate published legislation and regulations, as well as define action plans and deadlines for adhesion and report to the Risk, Compliance and Prevention Board.

 - Report to the Risk, Compliance and Prevention Board events that may lead to compliance risks to the Company, as well as establish procedures and internal controls to mitigate them.

 - Apply Cielo’s Compliance Program guidelines to avoid, identify, and stop irregularities, fraud, corruption, and other deviations.